innoveit/react-native-ble-manager/docs/methods.markdown

 });
 ```

-## startScanAccessories [iOS only, available only on IOS 18+]
+## accessoriesScan [iOS only, available only on IOS 18+]

 Starts the search for accessories.
-Returns a `Promise` that resolves when it successfully showed the picker or rejects with the appropriate error.
+Returns a `Promise` that resolves when it successfully with the known accesories or rejects with the appropriate error.
 It safely cancel the in progress search if there is one.

 This method can trigger a bunch of events, please see:
 - onAccessorySessionUpdateState
 - onAccessoriesChanged
+- onStopScanAccessories
+- onStartScanAccessories

 ## stopScanAccessories [iOS only, available only on IOS 18+]

 Stops the current accessory search.

-## getAccessories [iOS only, available only on IOS 18+]

-Gets the current ios accessories for your app.

 Tips:
 - You should call it to get an accessory to avoid calling startScanAccessories everytime your app needs a new connection.